bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-provider-api.md

 ### How API users will use your app

-Developers can connect your carrier by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
+API users can connect your carrier by using the [Create a carrier connection](/api-reference/store-management/shipping-api/shipping-carrier/postshippingcarrierconnection) endpoint.
 They will send your `carrier_id` that you received after sign-up.
 As shown, they will specify the `code` for each connection option in the `connection` object:

 ```json title="Example POST request with X-Auth-Token header" lineNumbers
 POST https://api.bigcommerce.com/stores/{{STORE_HASH}}/v2/shipping/carrier/connection